apexlang/apexlang.io/docs/tutorial-basics/generate-assets.md

   [<config>]    The code generation configuration file
 ```

-If `config` is not specifed, the CLI will look for the configuration file at `apex.yaml` in the current directory.
+If `config` is not specified, the CLI will look for the configuration file at `apex.yaml` in the current directory.

 Running `apex generate apex.yaml` will create `openapi.yaml` containing the OpenAPI specification.